What is remote desktop protocol and why should you secure it?

 Cost: what are the different elements that need to be purchased or installed (e.g. consuming infrastructure)?;

-Any device access: this could be relevant when you, for example, allow BYOD for your employees, or when you have external users (such as contractors) that need to connect to your company network to access your remote desktops protocol services;
+Any device access: this could be relevant when you, for example, allow BYOD for your users, or when you have external users (such as contractors) that need to connect to your company network to access your remote desktops protocol services;

 Relative Risk Assessment: the most tricky of them all.
 For one, because the (correctness of the) deployment itself plays a big role.
 And for two, because there are differences within each category (for which we’re making full abstraction).